fredrik-hjelmaeus/pnext-three-loader-pickwindow-issue/README.md

+# ISSUE DEMONSTRATING PICK WINDOW ISSUE
+This is a fork of pnext-three-loader,where i've setup a simple debug picker to demonstrate a picking issue with pick-window.
+It is setup so that picking through mousemove occurs, directly when a pointcloud is loaded in scene.

 # README

 This project is based on the core/loading parts of [Potree](http://potree.org/), converted to Typescript for usage directly in ThreeJS-based third-party applications.